Redline: Variation of redline

 The acceleration, or rate of change in piston velocity, is the limiting factor.
 The piston acceleration is directly proportional to the magnitude of the G-forces experienced by the piston-connecting rod assembly.
-As long as the G-forces acting on the piston-connecting rod assembly multiplied by their own mass is less than the compressive and tensile strengths of the materials they are constructed from and as long as it does not exceed the bearing load limits, the engine can safely rev without succumbing to physical or structural failure.
+As long as the G-forces acting on the piston-connecting rod assembly multiplied by their own mass is less than the compressive and tensile strengths of the materials they are constructed from and as long as it does not exceed the bearing load limits, the engine can safely turn without succumbing to physical or structural failure.

 Redlines vary anywhere from a few hundred revolutions per minute (rpm) (in very large engines such as those in trains and generators) to more than 10,000 rpm (in smaller, usually high-performance engines such as motorcycles, some sports cars, and pistonless rotary engines).
-Diesel engines normally have lower redlines than comparably sized gasoline engines, largely because of fuel-atomization limitations; even a small diesel engine, such as a Yanmar 2GM20 found on a sailboat, has a redline of 3400 RPM continuous, with a maximum 1-hour rating of 3600 RPM.
-Gasoline automobile engines typically will have a redline at around 5500 to 7000 rpm.
+Diesel engines normally have lower redlines than comparably sized gasoline engines, largely because of fuel-atomization limitations; even a small diesel engine, such as a Yanmar 2GM20 found on a sailboat, has a redline of 3400 rpm continuous, with a maximum 1-hour rating of 3600 rpm.
+Gasoline automobile engines typically will have a redline at between 6000 and 7000 rpm.
 The Gordon Murray Automotive T.50 has the highest redline of a piston-engine road car rated at 12,100 rpm.
 The Renesis in the Mazda RX-8 has the highest redline of a production wankel rotary-engine road car rated at 9000 rpm.

 In contrast, some older OHV (pushrod) engines had redlines as low as 4800 rpm, mostly due to the engines being designed and built for low-end power and economy during the late 1960s all the way to the early 1990s.
 One main reason OHV engines have lower redlines is valve float.
 At high speeds, the valve spring simply cannot keep the tappet or roller on the camshaft.
 After the valve opens, the valve spring does not have enough force to push the mass of the rocker arm, pushrod, and lifter down on the cam before the next combustion cycle.
-Flathead engines can have even lower redlines; for example, the Universal Atomic 4, commonly used as auxiliary power on sailboats from the 1950s to the 1980s, has a redline of just 3500 RPM.
+Flathead engines can have even lower redlines; for example, the Universal Atomic 4, commonly used as auxiliary power on sailboats from the 1950s to the 1980s, has a redline of just 3500 rpm.
 Overhead cam engines eliminate many of the components and moving mass, used on OHV engines.
-Lower redlines, however, do not necessarily mean low performance.
+Lower redlines, however, do not necessarily mean lower performance.

 Motorcycle engines can have even higher redlines because of their comparatively lower reciprocating mass.
 For example, the 1986–1996 Honda CBR250RR has a redline of about 19,000 rpm.
 Higher yet have been the redlines of some Formula One cars, with engine speeds reaching over 20,000 rpm on the Cosworth and Renault 2.4-liter V8 engines during the 2006 season.